Rabbi says politicians should 'get off their rear ends' after synagogue massacre

 “Everybody feels like they were attacked in that synagogue,” he added.
 "The community will come together, we're very strong."

-The Pittsburgh Penguins also tweeted their condolences.
+The Pittsburgh Penguins, an NHL team, also tweeted their condolences.
 “We are incredibly saddened to hear of this morning’s tragedy at the Tree of Life synagogue in Pittsburgh,” read the tweet.